 - Western Australian Local Government Association

-It is possible that the audit will also identify buildings within the scope of the audit that require further investigation and the Building Commission and relevant permit authority will work with building owners to ensure the cladding attached to their buildings meets the performance requirements of the Building Code of Australia.
+It is possible that the audit will identify buildings within the scope of the audit that require further investigation.
+The Building Commission and relevant permit authority will work with building owners to ensure the cladding attached to their buildings meets the performance requirements of the Building Code of Australia.

-The Department of Communities is the primary State Government contact for enquiries about the Foyer Oxford building.
+The Department of Communities is responsible for assessing state housing buildings, and is the primary State Government contact for enquiries about the cladding on these buildings.
+This includes the Foyer Oxford building in Leederville.

 The assessment of cladding on Western Australian buildings will continue for as long as it takes to be satisfied the cladding meets the fire safety requirements.

-The Building Commission is working collaboratively with local government permit authorities and the Department of Fire and Emergency Services to identify buildings with cladding attached.
-An assessment of these buildings will take place as soon as possible as part of the state-wide cladding audit.
+The Building Commission has worked collaboratively with local government permit authorities and the Department of Fire and Emergency Services to identify buildings with cladding attached and preliminary assessments of most of these buildings have been carried out.

 The time it will take to complete the audit will depend on the number of buildings found to have cladding attached and the overall fire safety of the buildings.